free-pdk/free-pdk-examples/ReadButton_WriteLED/README.md

 **LED**:

-By default, the LED is placed on Port A Bit 4 (PA4)* with a current sink configuration.
+By default, the LED is placed on PA4* pin (Port A, Bit 4)* with a current sink configuration.
 >_*Note: Please consult the pinout for the specific microcontroller package used to identify the correct physical pin._

 This means the negative leg (or cathode) of the LED is connected to the digital pin of the IC, and the positive leg (or anode) of the LED is connected through a current limiting resistor to VDD.